 The Company is not exposed to any interest risk as the risk arising from the respective financial liabilities have an equal and opposite impact to the financial assets of the Company.
-Also all interest rate risks are borne by the Parent Company and a significant portion of the Company's financial assets and financial liabilities comprise of fixed rate debt securities.
+Also all interest rate risks are borne by the Parent Company.